Skip to main content

 Blog Where to Buy

-EXACOR® MgO Panels vs. Gypsum Underlayment in Multifamily Buildings
+EXACOR® MgO Panels vs. Gypsum Underlayment

-7 Min Read February 8, 2021
+6 Min Read February 8, 2021

-The design and construction of multifamily buildings require that some early key decisions be made on how to meet code requirements for fire resistance and acoustical performance in floor assemblies.
+The design and construction of multifamily buildings require that some early vital decisions be made on how to meet code requirements for fire resistance and acoustical performance in floor assemblies.
 Those decisions ultimately come down to selecting the right mix of products and materials to meet the criteria and combat potential problems.

 For instance, one of the primary reasons tenants move out of multifamily housing is problems with neighbors, especially noisy, inconsiderate ones — broken leases and constant turnover can take away revenue and mean additional retrofitting costs for building owners.
 Today, from the start, builders seek out materials that can help combat design challenges and improve feasibility on the jobsite, such as sound absorption and fire resistance.